shopware5/devdocs/source/sysadmins-guide/system-requirements/index.md

 ## Shopware 5 System Requirements - Administration client

 The administration of your shop can be done completely online via the web browser.
 The following requirements should be met by any client system that uses the administration backend.
-These requirement differ from the frontend user system requirements.
+These requirements differ from the frontend user system requirements.

 ### Requirements: